How Much Does It Cost to Re-Side a House?

 - Can last 50+ years with proper care

-- Higher initial cost justified by timeless appeal
+- Higher initial siding cost justified by timeless appeal

 Engineered Wood

-Engineered wood typically costs between $3,000 and $5,000 for installation, making it an affordable alternative to natural wood.
+Engineered wood typically costs between $3,000 and $5,000 for installation on an average house, making it an affordable alternative to natural wood.
 This manufactured product combines wood fibers with resins and protective treatments to create a durable, pre-finished material.

 Metal Siding (Aluminum and Steel)

-Metal siding costs $7 to $16 per square foot installed for steel or $6 to $10 per square foot installed for aluminum.
+Metal siding costs $7 to $16 per square foot installed for steel or $6 to $10 per square foot installed for aluminum siding.
 Metal options provide exceptional durability and fire resistance, though they come with higher upfront costs.

 Metal Siding Features